 Dr Katarina Trimmings

-Katarina Trimmings joined the Law School of the University of Aberdeen as a Lecturer in August 2012.
-She is also the Deputy Director of the Centre for Private International Law at the Law School of the University of Aberdeen.
+Katarina Trimmings joined the Law School of the University of Aberdeen as a Lecturer in August 2012 and was later promoted to a Senior Lecturer.
+She is a co-founder and the Director of the Centre for Private International Law at the Law School of the University of Aberdeen.

 - POAM Project research team - see https://research.abdn.ac.uk/poam/research-team/